Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

 Updates on znodes are guaranted by ZooKeeper to be ordered in FIFO-order and are broadcasted by Zab atomically.

 Reading on znodes goes to the cached data on client first.
 The client can set *watch* to get notified when changes are made to them.
+What's more, the cache will be updated automatically by successful write operation.